10 Best Things To Do in Trinidad, Cuba

 Part of Trinidad’s well-deserved UNESCO World Heritage List designation stretches beyond Trinidad to cover the neighboring Valle de los Ingenios, or Valley of the Sugar Mills.
 The heart of the sugar production that made Cuba such a rich colony and nation for so many years, this valley is filled with rich and layer history and stunning vistas, making a visit to the area a must for any visitor to Trinidad.

-Highlights of a visit to the Valle de los Ingenios include visiting famous sugarcane plantations like Manaca Iznaga with its tower to observe all corners of the plantation, and the San Isidro de los Destiladeros, left in ruins after its closure at the end of the 1800s, though still a fascinating destination.
+Highlights of a visit to the Valle de los Ingenios include visiting famous sugarcane plantations like Manaca Iznaga, with its tower to observe all corners of the plantation and the San Isidro de los Destiladeros, left in ruins after its closure at the end of the 1800s, though still a fascinating destination.

-You can plan on taking a taxi out to these areas and most famous destinations or schedule a guide from Trinidad for a private trip or a small group excursion with other travelers.
+You can plan on taking a taxi out to these areas and the most famous destinations or schedule a guide from Trinidad for a private trip or a small group excursion with other travelers.
 It’s a popular spot, so you’ll have no problem finding others to visit with you.

 What to Pack for Cuba